scottwilliambeasley/debian-from-scratch/README.md

 ####.deb files

 You will need to download the following .deb files and place them all in the same directory inside of your `$LFS` partition.
+Only these .deb files should occupy this directory.
 These are needed to install the entire dependency chain of `apt`.
 Open the link, and manually download the .deb file corresponding to your LFS system architecture:

 [apt](https://packages.debian.org/jessie/apt)